 Bring the class back together.
-Say, "What senses did we use to guess what was inside the container?
+Ask, "What senses did we use to guess what was inside the container?"
 (Hearing.
-Touch [weight])" Ask groups to share something they heard or felt (evidence) that made them guess the object in the container (claim).
+Touch [weight]) Ask groups to share something they heard or felt (evidence) that made them guess the object in the container (claim).

 Make sure to give students at least one more "mystery container" before you end the task.

 You might choose to keep two sets of objects-in-containers to create a matching game for your students.
 Consider changing the objects in the containers over time to continue to challenge your students.

 NSTA has created a How can I tell what's inside? collection of resources to support teachers and families using this task.
 If you're an NSTA member, you can add this collection to your library by clicking Add to My Library, located near the top of the page (at right in the blue box).